ElizabethCody/icejar/docs/src/usage.md

 Mumble server are written in a TOML file in the `servers` sub-directory.

-For example: create a file called `my_server.toml` in the `servers` sub-directory with the following values:
+For example: create a file called `my_server.toml` in the `servers` sub-directory with the following contents:

 ```toml
 ice_host = "127.0.0.1"